The Hyperbolic Ax-Lindemann-Weierstrass conjecture: Introduction.

-\begin{teo} (The hyperbolic Ax-Lindemann-Weierstra\ss\- conjecture.)
-Let $S= \Gamma \backslash \cD$ be an arithmetic variety with uniformising map $\pi: \cD \lo S$.
-Let $V$ be an algebraic subvariety of $S$.
-Maximal irreducible algebraic subvarieties of $\pi^{-1}V$ are precisely the irreducible components of the preimages of maximal weakly special subvarieties contained in $V$. \end{teo}
+Equivalently, let $V$ be an algebraic subvariety of $S$.
+Irreducible algebraic subvarieties of $\cD$ contained in $\pi^{-1}V$ and maximal for this property are precisely the irreducible components of the preimages of maximal weakly special subvarieties contained in $V$. \end{theor}

-\begin{rems} \begin{itemize} \item[(a)] In \cite{UY2} Ullmo and Yafaev proved the theorem~\ref{AL} in the special case where $S$ is compact.
-In \cite{TP} Pila and Tsimerman proved theorem~\ref{AL} in the special case $S = \cA_g$, the moduli space of principally polarised abelian varieties of dimension $g$. \item[(b)] Mok has a very nice, entirely complex-analytic, approach to the hyperbolic Ax-Lindemann-Weierstra\ss\- conjecture.
-In the rank $1$ case his approach should extend some of the results of this text to the non-arithmetic case.
+\begin{rems} \begin{itemize} \item[(a)] The Ax-Lindemann-Weierstra\ss\- property in an hyperbolic context was first proven by Pila in the case where $S$ is a product of modular curves: cf. \cite[section 1.4 and theor.
+6.8]{Pil}.
+It is a crucial ingredient in Pila's proof of the Andr\'e-Oort conjecture for product of modular curves.
+The hyperbolic Ax-Lindemann-Weierstra\ss\- conjecture for the uniformizing map of a general connected Shimura variety $S$ is stated in \cite[conjecture 1.2]{U2}, where Ullmo explains its role in the proof of the Andr\'e-Oort conjecture.
+In \cite{UY2} Ullmo and Yafaev prove Theorem~\ref{AL} in the special case where $S$ is compact.
+In \cite{TP}, in part inspired by \cite{UY2} and relying on \cite{PetStar}, Pila and Tsimerman proved Theorem~\ref{AL} in the special case $S = \cA_g$, the moduli space of principally polarised Abelian varieties of dimension $g$. \item[(b)] Mok has a nice, entirely complex-analytic, approach to the hyperbolic Ax-Lindemann-Weierstra\ss\- conjecture.
+In the rank $1$ case his approach should extend some of the results of this text to the case where $\Gamma$ is a non-arithmetic lattice.
 We refer to \cite{Mo1}, \cite{Mo2} for partial results. \item[(c)] We defined algebraic subvarieties of $X$ using the Harish-Chandra realisation $\cD$ of $X$ but we could have used as well any other {\em realisation} of $X$ in the sense of \cite[section 2.1]{U2}.
 Indeed morphisms of realisations are necessarily semi-algebraic, thus $X$ admits a canonical semi-algebraic structure and a canonical notion of algebraic subvarieties (cf. appendix~\ref{algebra} for details).
-Hence one can replace $\cD$ in theorem~\ref{AL} by any other realisation of $X$, for example the Borel realisation (cf. \cite[p.52]{Mo}). \end{itemize} \end{rems}
+Hence one can replace $\cD$ in Theorem~\ref{AL} by any other realisation of $X$, for example the Borel realisation (cf. \cite[p.52]{Mo}). \end{itemize} \end{rems}